agvergara/RNN_Text_Generator/README.md

 ```

 ## Usage:
 The usage if kind of simple, just import the class and clean the data!
+OR you can simply import the model and only use the data cleaning/shuffling part! :D

 ```python